Convent Bukit Nanas: History

-To the rescue came Towkay Ngee sui who gave temporary residence to the Sisters and the children at his house in Semenyih.
+To the rescue came Towkay Goh Ah Ngee who gave temporary residence to the Sisters and the children at his house in Semenyih.
 He also approached the Government for approval to start a lottery to enable the Sisters to buy Victoria Hotel in Brickfields.
-Towkay Goh, as one of the benefactors of the convent, continued to help the Sisters, even providing a carriage and pony for their grocery shopping.
+Towkay Goh Ah Ngee, as one of the benefactors of the convent, continued to help the Sisters, even providing a carriage and pony for their grocery shopping.
 On 15 January 1901, Victoria Hotel - once the venue of annual general meetings of the United Planters' Association - became home to Reverend Mother St. André, 17 sisters, 60 orphans and a school for 22 boarders and 100 day pupils.
 There was also a creche for 12 babies.
 Word of the Sisters' good work spread, and increasing numbers of pupils crammed the school.
 By 1911, there were 308 children, prompting the Inspector of Schools to recommend that new classrooms be built.

 Timeline

 1899 The first principal, Reverend Mother St. Levine, was murdered.
 The murderer was found dead in mysterious circumstances and police considered it as a murder-suicide.

 1900 The death of a day pupil was noted in the Diary.
 'The school closed at half past one to allow the children to go home and get ready for the funeral on 24 January.
 In December, the Federal Inspector of Schools congratulated the Sisters on the 'efficient state of the school' adding that he would be recommending the maximum grant for the convent.